naveenrajm7/naveenrajm7.github.io/_pages/privacy.md

 layout: splash
 ---

+## Terms of Usage

+This blog contains technical content and any information provided on this blog is accurate and true to the best of my knowledge, but there may be omissions, errors or mistakes.
+I reserve the right to change how I manage or run this blog and I may change the focus or content on this blog at any time.

 ## Privacy Policy

-This blog does not share personal information with third parties nor do I store any information about your visit to this blog other than to analyze and optimize your content and reading experience through the use of cookies.
+This blog does not share personal information with third parties nor do I store any information about your visit to this blog other than to analyse and optimise your content and reading experience through the use of cookies.

 You can turn off the use of cookies at anytime by changing your specific browser settings.